 Abraham leaves the home of his childhood and youth.
 He has two wives, Sarah and Hajar and is well into his old age and childless.

 Although Hajar is Abraham’s second wife she is the first to bear him a son, Ishmael.
 When Ishmael is old enough to work with his father, Abraham sees in a dream that he sacrifices his beloved son.
 He discusses this with Ishmael and both agree that he must follow the commandments of God.

 We all know the outcome of the extreme test Abraham is faced with, although in Jewish and Christian versions the son is Isaac.
 God stops the sacrifice and tells Abraham it was a test of his devotion.

 Christian thought often espouses that God needs Abraham, a human partner .
-Abraham is also portrayed, in Biblical texts, as arguing with God, being bullied by his wife, singular, Hajar is not given the status of a wife, and casting his son, Ishmael out into the barren desert.
+Abraham in Biblical texts is arguing with God, being bullied by his wife, singular, Hajar is not his wife, and casting his son, Ishmael out into the barren desert.
 Jewish texts often define Abraham as defiant.
 In Quran nothing could be further from the truth.

 Quran and the traditions of Prophet Muhammad tell us that God is not in need of anything or anyone.
 Any interaction He has with people is for their benefit only.

 Humans need God, without Him we are alone and vulnerable but God on the other hand does not need human beings.

 God is the Most High, and the Most Powerful.
 If not a single human worshiped God, it would not diminish His glory in any way, and if all of humankind worshiped Him, it would not increase His glory in any way.
 Whatever we do does not benefit or affect God.